 - The GMAT testmaker, the Graduate Management Admission Council® (GMAC®), offers two free practice tests with its GMATPrep™® software.

-- Kaplan Test Prep offers free proctored practice tests online.
-Kaplan’s Smart Reports provide you with detailed breakdowns of your strengths and opportunities for improvement, as well as comprehensive answer explanations.
+- Manhattan Prep powered by Kaplan Test Prep offers free proctored practice tests online which can include Smart Reports that detail breakdowns of your strengths and opportunities for improvement, as well as comprehensive answer explanations.

 When Test Day is 3 months away, there is a danger of procrastinating.
 After all, you probably have a lot of things that need to get done today, so it can be hard to carve out the time and energy to study for the GMAT.
 However, the days and weeks will slip by faster than seems possible, and before you know it, the test will be a week away—and then tomorrow!
 Don’t let Test Day take you by surprise.